 - Stow Lake: Take a leisurely stroll around one of San Francisco’s most charming man-made lakes.
 The tranquil ambiance and scenic views make it a relaxing visit for solo travelers to come and journal!
 I bring my pocket journal everywhere I go – and the lake/park is no exception!
 I bought a pack of 3 from Moleskine on Amazon – I highly recommend doing the same and writing about your experiences traveling solo.
 I write so I don’t forget and can reflect back on my thoughts/feelings at the time.

-To pass all this and more, consider taking a segway tour.
-You’ll easily glide through every attraction and follow a guided pro along the way.
+To pass all this and more, consider taking a hop-on hop-off bus tour.
+You’ll easily reach and see every attraction and follow a guided pro along the way.
 The best thing about a tour like this one is you’ll make new friends from around the world.
 You’d be surprised at how many people choose to travel solo – those friendships last a lifetime!